Arnprior: Economy

 After the Second World War, companies such as Playtex, Pfizer and Boeing came to Arnprior.
 Boeing Aircraft Company began manufacturing in 1955 and maintained an operation until selling to Arnprior Aerospace in October 2005.

 The Madawaska River at McEwen's Creek was dammed to create a hydro generating station with approval given in 1972.
 The dam, which became operational in 1976, has created a new body of water known as Lake Madawaska.
 This was the fifth and last dam to be built on the Madawaska River, and they have a total generating capacity of 614 MW.

 Agriculture

 Agriculture has been a fixture surrounding Arnprior since the arrival of McNab's Scottish immigrants.
 The farming tradition has been celebrated by the Arnprior Fair since 1854.

 Government

 Arnprior council consists of the mayor, Lisa McGee, county councillor, and five councillors.

 Arnprior is within the Federal riding of Algonquin—Renfrew—Pembroke (previously Renfrew—Nipissing—Pembroke), represented by Cheryl Gallant of the Conservative Party of Canada since the year 2000.

-Provincially, it is in the electoral district of Renfrew—Nipissing—Pembroke, represented by John Yakabuski of the Progressive Conservative Party of Ontario, who was first elected in 2003.
+Provincially, it is in the electoral district of Renfrew—Nipissing—Pembroke, represented by Billy Denault of the Progressive Conservative Party of Ontario, who was first elected in 2025.